kristalz/Computational_methods_Informatics/README.md

 Step 11: Generalizing the above, write a function that in O(log n) time returns the number of patients who are at least low_age years old but are strictly less than high_age years old.

 1. I created a function `find_num_age_range` that took the ascending sorted age list, the low_age, and the high_age as parameters.
-2. In the function, I used my original `binary_search` funciton to find the positions of low_age and high_age, respectively.
-Then I found found difference in their positions.
+2. In the function, I made two while loops using the one I made in my original `binary_search` funciton with some modifications to find the positions of `low_age` and `high_age`, respectively.
+I exited the while loops when the low or high ages were neither smaller nor larger than the middle age in their searching area.
+The middle age in the searching area for the `low_age` (`middle_low`) would become left(low) bound, while the middle age for the `high_age` searching area (`middle_high`) would become the right(high) bound.
+Then I returned the difference between `middle_low` and `middle_high` as differences in low and high age's indexes.
-3. This function would work because finding the locations of the both low and high age using the `binary_search` function I made took O(log n) time.
+3. This function would work because finding the indexes of the both low and high age using the modified `binary_search` function I described above took O(log n) time.
 Therefore, the entire function was 2 x O(log n) time and still in O(log n) time.
 4. I tested the function using four groups of number and confirmed my results using `len` function to filter the tested age range.
 I got the same results from four tests: There are 169212 between 20 and 60; 92087 between 20 and 41.5; 165565 between 1 and 40.5; 134761 between 32 and 64.

 Step 12: Modify the above, to provide a function that returns both the total number of patients in an age range AND the number of males in the age range, all in O(log n) time as measured after any initial data setup.